 The next step is the execution of the benchmark on the DEEP system.
-Since this benchmarks targets the offloading of computatational tasks to the GPUs, we must execute it in a DEEP partition that features this kind of devices.
+Since this benchmarks targets the offloading of computational tasks to the Unified Memory GPU devices, we must execute it in a DEEP partition that features this kind of devices.
 A good example is the dp-dam partition, where each nodes features: